RohanGautam/beanSafetyApp/README.md

 * `flutter clean` when you have no clue on why your app won't build.
 * Make sure returned value from firebase cloud function,eg, in `index.ts`, is JSON-serialisable.
 * Devices are identified with a `fcm` (got in `getDeviceToken` in `pushNotification.dart`).
 You can't use the the Firebase Auth uid as the fcm.
 Gotta store and use it seperately.
+* Sometimes users will have to be re-registered for fcm token to be valid.
+(Do this if the notifications are not working)

 # TODO:
 * remove api key from `android/app/src/main/AndroidManifest.xml` and everywhere else after project is over.